aws/eks-anywhere/designs/multiple-worker-node-groups.md

 This limits the ability of a user to create worker nodes with different configurations and formulate application deployment strategy based on the configurations of the worker nodes.

 Also, this creates a problem while tainting a node.
-Unless, eks-anywhere clusters support multiple worker node groups, worker nodes can not be tainted with `NoExecute` effect, since nodes in a node group have the same configuration, setting a taint with `NoExecute` effect would essentially make the worker nodes unusable for eks-anywhere specific deployments, as the general approach for eks-anywhere is to not add tolerations on deployments.
+Unless, eks-anywhere clusters support multiple worker node groups, worker nodes can not be tainted with `NoExecute` and `NoSchedule` effects, since nodes in a node group have the same configuration, setting a taint with either `NoExecute` or `NoSchedule` effect would essentially make the worker nodes unusable for eks-anywhere specific deployments, as the general approach for eks-anywhere is to not add tolerations on deployments.

 ### Tenets